 The Investor Justice Clinic was established in 2002 by USF School of Law Professor Robert Talbot to help small investors who have a limited income and limited access to an attorney.
 The Investor Justice Clinic offers free legal assistance in actions involving allegations of wrongdoing by securities firms and/or their employees.

-Under the supervision of law professors, lawyers and financial experts, law students appear in arbitrations and other proceedings before the National Association of Securities Dealers (NASD) as well as the NYSE Arca (formerly the Pacific Stock Exchange).
-The clinic is officially recognized by the Financial Industry Regulation Authority (FINRA) and the U.S. Securities and Exchange Commission (SEC).
+Under the supervision of law professors, lawyers and financial experts, law students appear in arbitrations and other proceedings before the Financial Industry Regulation Authority (FINRA).
+The clinic is officially recognized by the U.S. Securities and Exchange Commission (SEC).